-Diving in Phi Phi Islands
+Diving in the Phi Phi Islands

 Wonderful Local Sites

-Koh Phi Phi remains one of the best loved holiday resort destinations in Thailand, not just because of the beautiful beaches, bays and islands made famous by moves such as 'The Beach', but also because of the excellent diving Phi Phi has to offer.
+Koh Phi Phi remains one of the best loved holiday resort destinations in Thailand, not just because of the beautiful beaches, bays and islands made famous by moves such as 'The Beach', but also because of the excellent scuba diving that Phi Phi has to offer.

 The islands lie in a national marine park and dive sites here differ substantially from the other destinations we offer in Thailand.
 Here there are dramatic limestone walls decorated with healthy soft corals, gorgonians branching out from the many colourful walls, and dives ending in shallow coral gardens where all manner of marine life frolic among the soft corals and sponges.